Tana Adelana: Career

 Tana came into the spotlight as an OAP after auditioning for MTN Y’Hello TV Show in 2002.
 She is also the first Nigerian on Channel O as a TV Presenter made her introduction by acting in TV series, Disclosure.
 She started her firm production, Tana Adelana Productions in July 2013.
 One of her movies titled Quick Sand, which features Ufuoma Ejenobor, Chelsea Eze, Wale Macaulay, Anthony Monjaro, Femi Jacobs, and other performing artists.

 Personal life

 Tana Adelana is married to Femi Adelana, her long-term boyfriend.
-The couple had been dating for 14 years and got married in 2007.
+The couple had been dating for 14 years and were married in 2007.
 The union has produced two children.
 She is known for keeping her family out of the spotlight.